divinestylus/slicer/README.md

 ```
 Copy & Shuffle is primarily design as an evalution tool.
 Instructors & facilitators can
-highly benefit drom it's immense power.
-With a single copy of assessment questions, slicer
+highly benefit from it's immense power.

-duplicates the questions into desired number of copies, while shuffling the questions,
+With a single copy of assessment questions, slicer duplicates the questions into desired
-making each copy unique.
+number of copies, while shuffling the questions, making each copy unique.
 ```

 ## How to install